Surprising Foods You Shouldn't Eat if You're AIP

 Here are a few of these generally healthy foods, and why they should be eliminated in the first phase of the AIP diet.

-For many people, eggs are a healthy addition to their diet.
+For most people, eggs are a healthy addition to their diet.
 But to a person with an autoimmune disease, eggs (especially egg whites) may cause issues.

 The enzyme, or protein, in egg whites called lysozyme can cross the gut barrier, carrying with it other proteins that the body will respond to as foreign.
 Individuals with an autoimmune disease are more sensitive and will have a larger inflammatory response to these foreign proteins attached to lysozymes.
 [9]